aquasecurity/tracee/libbpfgo/Readme.md

 0. Compile your bpf program into an object file.
 1. Initialize a `Module` struct - that is a unit of BPF functionality around your compiled object file.
-2. Load bpf programs from the object file using the `BpfProg` struct.
+2. Load bpf programs from the object file using the `BPFProg` struct.
-3. Attach `BpfProg` to system facilities, for example to "raw tracepoints" or "kprobes" using the `BpfProg`'s associated functions.
+3. Attach `BPFProg` to system facilities, for example to "raw tracepoints" or "kprobes" using the `BPFProg`'s associated functions.
-4. Instantiate and manipulate BPF Maps via the `BpfMap` struct and it's associated methods.
+4. Instantiate and manipulate BPF Maps via the `BPFMap` struct and it's associated methods.
 5. Instantiate and manipulate Perf Buffer for communicating events from your BPF program to the driving userspace program, using the `PerfBuffer` struct and it's associated objects.

 ## Example